|

 Weekly Technical Indicators: [See FXA weekly technical indicators chart] Weekly technical indicators are neutral.
 The weekly MACD line is above its signal line since April 11, 2025.
 This is an indication that the medium-term trend is up.
 The distance between MACD and the signal line is low and getting smaller.
 It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

-Daily Technical Indicators: [See FXA daily technical indicators chart] Daily Lane's Stochastic is oversold while Williams' Percentage Range is strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with oversold daily Lane's Stochastic or strongly oversold daily Williams' Percentage Range.
+Daily Technical Indicators: [See FXA daily technical indicators chart] Daily technical indicators are neutral.
+During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
+Such crossover is considered a bullish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
-During the last week, daily MACD line has moved below its signal line.
-Such crossover is considered a bearish signal.
-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+Use the following link to access Lane's Stochastic help.
+The daily MACD line is below its signal line since September 19, 2025.
+This is an indication that the short-term trend is down.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term downtrend is getting weak.
+During the last week, the price has risen above the Parabolic SAR (stop and reversal).
+A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-The price is close to the moving average in the center of the Bollinger Bands.
+During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
 Price is close to the 50 Day Moving Average.
-While daily technical indicators are oversold, the 50 Day Moving Average is considered a support level.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |